winstonrenatan/USAPopulationPrediction/README.md

 While the blue label is the prediction result for year mentioned. <br>

 ### LinearRegressionError Program
-From the "xxx.csv" which is the final result from the Predictor Program, we should convert all the number with decimals to an integer to be processed here.
+From the "USAPopDeci.csv" which is the final result from the Predictor Program, we should convert all the number with decimals to an integer to be processed here after renaming it to "USAPopDeciEdit.csv".
 With the steps mentioned at the Installation/Running Instruction point 3.
 We then would like to see if our prediction is close to the actual value or not and see the errors.
-Here is some of the data that we use. <br>
+Here is some of the data that we use from the year 2013. <br>
 ![ExcelTrain](https://github.com/winstonrenatan/USAPopulationPrediction/blob/master/PicturesDocumentation/CompareLinReg.PNG)<br>

 Here are the code snippet that is used to determined the values:<br>